tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 They played some Dota and got some placements.
 Doesn't matter.
 The only part that does matter is that last 9-12th you see on the list.
 The Arlington Major was the last opportunity for teams to earn DPC points this season.
 So direct TI invitation dominos start falling left and right with each elimination.

 This year, Fnatic were **0.05** DPC points behind Outsiders/VP to qualify for the last spot at TI.
-Exciting, right?
-Arlington Major time.
+Exciting!
+Okay, so Arlington Major time.
 Fnatic lose to Team Aster in upper bracket.
 Oh no!
-But Outsiders also lost to Team Spirit!
+But Outsiders also lose to Team Spirit!
 Then Outsiders beat RNG in lower bracket!
 Oh man!
-Fnatic lose to beastcoast thus eliminating them from TI contention.
+Fnatic then lose to beastcoast, thus eliminating them from TI contention.
 Wow, that's crazy.
 Congrats to Outsiders, though, they're going to TI.

 <p style="font-family: Georgia; font-size: 2em;">[EXTREMELY LOUD INCORRECT BUZZER]</p>